 Current Litigation Affecting School Funding.
 On December 13, 2007, the Mesa County Board of County Commissioners and several Colorado taxpayers filed suit challenging the constitutionality of SB 07-199, which removed a provision from the 1994 Finance Act that required a reduction of school district property tax mill levies when tax revenues exceeded constitutional limits.
 See Note 38 to the financial statements appended to this Official Statement.
 On May 30, 2008, the Denver District Court issued a declaratory judgment in favor of the plaintiffs finding that SB 07-199 is unconstitutional under TABOR.
 See "Taxpayer's Bill of Rights" below.
 The court ruled that the increase of revenue through the mechanism of SB 07-199 resulted in a "tax policy change" under TABOR and that elections held by individual school districts were not sufficient for advance approval as required by TABOR.
 The court reserved ruling on any remedies pending appeal.
-If this challenge is upheld, the amount of the TABOR refunds is not yet known; however, the direct fiscal impact of SB 07-199 was the collection of \$117,838,000 for Fiscal Year 2007-08.
-The decision has been appealed to the Colorado Supreme Court, which has accepted the case for review.
-The ultimate outcome of the case cannot presently be determined.
+If this challenge is upheld, the amount of the TABOR refunds is not yet known; however, the direct fiscal impact of SB 07-199 was the collection of \$117,838,000 of property tax revenue by local school districts for Fiscal Year 2007-08.
+The decision has been appealed to the Colorado Supreme Court, which heard oral arguments on September 11, 2008.
+On December 5, 2008 the Colorado Supreme Court issued a stay of the Denver District Court's ruling pending further order of the Colorado Supreme Court.
+The stay means that the local school districts can proceed to set their property tax mill levies under the presumption that SB 07-199 is in effect.
+The Colorado Supreme Court did not reach a decision on the case, and the ultimate outcome of the case cannot presently be determined.

 School districts, students and parents in Colorado's San Luis Valley have filed a lawsuit against the State asserting that the current school funding system fails to provide a thorough and uniform system of free public education as required by the State constitution.
 See Note 37 to the financial statements appended to this Official Statement.
 All claims were dismissed by the district court.
-An appeal to the Colorado Court of Appeals affirmed the lower court decision and a further appeal has been made to the Colorado Supreme Court.
+An appeal to the Colorado Court of Appeals affirmed the lower court decision, and a further appeal to the Colorado Supreme Court has been accepted.
 Although the State believes it has a good chance of prevailing, the ultimate outcome of this suit cannot be determined.